Traslational-Visual-Health-Laboratory/OCT-AND-EYE-FUNDUS-DATASET/README.md

   Both Eye Fundus and OCT images share the same nomenclature, including 4 different keys separated by the underscore symbol ‘_’:

 -1/ The first key refers to the patient.
-All images sharing the same number were taken from the same person.
+All images sharing the same number were taken from the same person.-

--2/ The second key provides information about the eyeball from which the sample was taken: ‘OD’ for right eyeball and ‘OI’ for left eyeball.
+-2/ The second key provides information about the eyeball from which the sample was taken: ‘OD’ for right eyeball and ‘OI’ for left eyeball.-

--3/ The third key provides the sample category for each image: ‘o’ for OCT, and ‘f’ for Eye Fundus.
+-3/ The third key provides the sample category for each image: ‘o’ for OCT, and ‘f’ for Eye Fundus.-

--4/ The fourth and last key represents the sample number taken from the same object of study.
+-4/ The fourth and last key represents the sample number taken from the same object of study.-